 This information statement is being furnished in connection with the distribution by XPO Logistics, Inc. ("XPO") to its stockholders of the outstanding shares of common stock of GXO Logistics, Inc. ("GXO"), a wholly owned subsidiary of XPO that will hold the assets and liabilities associated with XPO's Logistics segment.
-To implement the separation, XPO currently plans to distribute all of the shares of GXO common stock on a pro rata basis to XPO stockholders in a distribution that is intended to be tax-free to XPO stockholders for U.S. federal income tax purposes.
+To implement the separation, XPO currently plans to distribute all of the shares of GXO common stock on a pro rata basis to XPO stockholders in a distribution that is intended to be generally tax-free to XPO stockholders for U.S. federal income tax purposes, except with respect to any cash received in lieu of fractional shares.

-For every share of common stock of XPO held of record by you as of the close of business on July 23, 2021, which is the record date for the distribution, you will receive one share of GXO common stock.
-As discussed under "The Separation and Distribution-Trading Between the Record Date and the Distribution Date," if you sell your shares of XPO common stock in the "regular-way" market after the record date up to the distribution date, you also will be selling your right to receive shares of GXO common stock in connection with the distribution.
-We expect the shares of GXO common stock to be distributed by XPO to you at 12:01 a.m., Eastern Time, on August 2, 2021.
+For every share of common stock of XPO held of record by you as of the close of business on [], 2021, which is the record date for the distribution, you will receive [] shares of GXO common stock.
+You will receive cash in lieu of any fractional shares of GXO common stock that you would have received after application of the above ratio.
+As discussed under "The Separation and Distribution-Trading Between the Record Date and the Distribution Date," if you sell your shares of XPO common stock in the "regular-way" market after the record date up to, and including through, the distribution date, you also will be selling your right to receive shares of GXO common stock in connection with the distribution.
+We expect the shares of GXO common stock to be distributed by XPO to you at [], Eastern Time, on [], 2021.
 We refer to the date of the distribution of the GXO common stock as the "distribution date."